FinOps Center

 ELIGIBLE

-Resource confirmed in CUR as MAP-eligible. mapEligibilityDate is set on first CUR confirmation.
+Billing entity (resource ARN or inference profile) confirmed in CUR as MAP-eligible. mapEligibilityDate is set on first CUR confirmation.
 The clock starts here.

 PENDING_TAG